MikeAustin71/mathopsgo/README.md

 1. Make 'MikeAustin71/mathopsgo/mathops/' the current directory.

 2. Execute the following command:

     go test -v > ../apptest/tests.txt

 3. This will send test results output to a text file in the directory, 'MikeAustin71/mathopsgo/apptest'

+4. There are currently over 3,000 tests associated with the 'MathOps' Library.

 ## Overview